 An event for purposes of classification is the gauge event as defined by the shoot program.
 This could be 50 or more targets as scheduled by the club for the event except in the case of monthly targets which must be shot in 50 or 100-bird increments.
 Thus, a 200-bird shoot could be either one or two events as defined by the shoot program.
 Preliminaries and additional registered targets in any gauge will be considered separate events for classification purposes.
-However, the shooters' classification does NOT change between a preliminary and the main event.
-The changes are updated after the shoot see V-A-II-e.
+However, the shooter's classification does NOT change between a preliminary and the main event, or between events of the same gauge or doubles at the same registered shoot.
+The changes are updated after the shoot (see V-A-II-e).